-As a brief time-sync comment on the video, TSC has great research significance for video understanding, such as video tagging , video description , video recommendation .
-TSC is a real-time emotional expression of viewers to video content.
-Its semantics and temporal cues indicate the induced emotion of the video and the moment of emotion burst.
+TSC has great research significance for video understanding.
+It can be used for video tagging , video description , and video recommendation, among other things.
+TSC are viewers’ real-time emotional expressions to video content.
+Their semantics and temporal cues indicate the induced emotion of the video and the moment of the emotion burst.
 Hence, TSC has great potential for affective video content analyses.
 However, this potential has not been successfully explored.
 To the best of our knowledge, only Li et al. leveraged TSC for video emotion recognition.
-They first utilized canonical correlation analysis to maximize the mutual information between visual and TSC textual features and then used LSTM to capture temporal dependencies within visual and TSC modalities separately.
+They first utilized canonical correlation analysis to maximize the mutual information between visual and TSC textual features, and then used LSTM to separately capture temporal dependencies within visual and TSC modalities.
 The output features of visual and TSC are concatenated as a joint feature for video emotion recognition.
-However, their method requires video-TSC data with emotional labels in the training stage, so the expensive labeling costs limit the number of training samples.
-Moreover, this method needs to input video and TSC simultaneously in the inference stage, leading to limited application in video analyses.
+However, their method requires emotion-labeled video-TSC data during training, and the expensive labeling costs limit the number of training samples.
+Moreover, this method needs to simultaneously input video and TSC in the inference stage, limiting its application in video analyses.

-To take full advantage of TSC, we design two self-supervised pre-training tasks to mine the semantics and temporal cues from TSCs for enhancing the segment-level representation learning.
-These tasks are designed to force the cross-temporal multimodal fusion module to learn the representation of segments where TSC appears.
-Specifically, the emotional word predicting task uses video representation and TSC contextual semantics to fill the masked TSC with emotional words.
-The appearing time predicting task computes the similarities between video representation and TSC embedding to predict in which segment the TSC appears.
-Benefit from the popularity of the TSC video website, we collect a large-scale video-TSC data set to pre-train the cross-temporal multimodal fusion module without any manual annotation.
-Besides, we fine-tune the pre-trained fusion module on affective video data sets for affective video analyses.
-Thus no TSC need in our fine-tuning and inference stages.
+We design two self-supervised pre-training tasks to mine the semantic and temporal cues from TSCs to enhance segment-level representation learning.
+These tasks are designed to force the cross-temporal multimodal fusion module to learn the representation of segments in which TSCs appear.
+Specifically, the emotional word prediction task uses video representation and TSC contextual semantics to fill the masked TSC with emotional words.
+The appearing time prediction task computes the similarities between video representation and TSC embedding to predict the segment in which the TSC appears.
+We collect a large-scale video-TSC data set to pre-train the cross-temporal multimodal fusion module without manual annotation.
+We also fine tune the pre-trained fusion module on affective video data sets for affective video analyses.
+TSC are not needed in the fine-tuning and inference stages.

-Problem statement
+Problem Statement

-Suppose we have an affective video data set Da={Via,yi}i=1Nv, and a video-TSC data set Dt={Vit,Ti}i=1Nt.
+Suppose we have an affective video data set Da={Via,yi}i=1Nv and a video-TSC data set Dt={Vit,Ti}i=1Nt.
 The Da contains Nv videos with affective labels y.
 The Dt contains Nt videos with TSC sets.
 Ti={tij,[wij1,wij2,...,wijS]}j=1Ni is the TSC set of the i-th video. tij is the appearing time of the j-th TSC.
-S is the maximum number of words in TSCs.
+S is the maximum number of words in the TSC.
 Ni is the number of TSCs in Vit.
-Our goal is to pre-train a network on the video-TSC data set Dt in a self-supervised manner, then fine-tune this network on the affective video dataset Da with the affective labels.
-During inference, only videos are inputted into the network to predict the affective labels.
+Our goal is to pre-train a network in a self-supervised manner on the video-TSC data set Dt, then fine tune this network with the affective labels on the affective video data set Da.
+Only videos are inputted into the network to predict the affective labels during inference.

 [fig:framework]

-Figure 2: The overall structure of the Temporal-Aware Multimodal method.
+Figure 2: The overall structure of the temporal-aware multimodal method.
 Our method can be divided into two parts: cross-temporal multimodal fusion and TSC-based pre-training.
-There are three video features extracted from three video encoders: image, motion, and audio features.
+Image, motion, and audio features are extracted from three video encoders.
 The fused feature can be directly used for emotion classification or regression.

 Methodology

-In this section, we introduce the proposed Temporal-Aware Multimodal (TAM) method in detail.
-As shown in Figure [fig:framework], the proposed TAM method consists of two parts, cross-temporal multimodal fusion and TSC-based pre-training.
-The former helps capture the temporal relations between different modalities, while the latter designs two self-supervised tasks forcing the backbone to fully capture the affective pattern throughout video segments.
+In this section, we introduce the proposed temporal-aware multimodal (TAM) method in detail.
+As shown in Figure [fig:framework], the proposed TAM method consists of two parts: cross-temporal multimodal fusion and TSC-based pre-training.
+The former helps capture the temporal relations between different modalities, while the latter designs two self-supervised tasks, forcing the backbone to fully capture the affective pattern throughout video segments.